 Inexperience with MVC

-If you are a developer who follows the usual approach and are unconditionally unfamiliar with the Model-View-Controller architectural patterns, using Angular can be extremely time-taking.
+If you are a developer who follows the usual approach and is unconditionally unfamiliar with the Model-View-Controller architectural patterns, using Angular can be extremely time-taking.
 In case you have hard deadlines to meet, this might not be the right way to go.
 A resolution, however, could be to hire some experienced if you wish to unlock the framework’s advantages.